Staberinde/digital-land-airflow/README.md

 ### Note on Terminology

-The term `pipeline` is used in this document to encompass both the updating and processing of a collection, which different from the use in `digital-land-python` where `pipeline` tends to refer to just the processing of a collection
+The term `pipeline` is used in this document to encompass both the updating and processing of a collection, which different from the use in `digital-land-python` where `pipeline` tends to refer to just the processing of a collection.

+However, in the digital-land-airflow code you'll also see references to `pipeline_name` as a subset of the pipeline.
+This is a piece of terminology leftover from the previous implementation, where one collection-specific runner would run multiple pipelines.
+We carry over this implementation as a means of simplifying the transition, but appreciate that it may be confusing for new users to have two differently-scoped notions of `pipeline`, one of which is at odds with canonical notion of `pipeline` in Airflow.
+This terminology collision is something we would look to remediate in the future across the digital-land service.

 ## Prerequisites